 To improve municipal decision-making and management, Tetra Tech is helping municipalities improve the quality and utility of information related to municipal performance, including planning, financial administration, and revenue generation.
-We also are including access to information as an area for improvement and capacity building, to help improve the ability of municipalities to share public information with citizens.
+We also include access to information as an area for improvement and capacity building, to help improve the ability of municipalities to share public information with citizens.

-Working with, and through, municipal councils and community-based organizations that represent citizen interests to strengthen their access to information about municipal performance and their ability to hold the municipalities accountable.
+Working with, and through, municipal councils and community-based organizations that represent citizen interests, the UMG project strengthens their access to information about municipal performance and their ability to hold the municipalities accountable.
 Improving municipal performance and transparency surrounding the basic services provided by the municipalities and strengthening the relationship between citizens and the municipal government will improve the overall resilience and well-being of the community.
 This, in turn, will contribute to the reduction of violence and migration in these municipalities.

 The UMG project encourages the use of innovation in developing and improving municipal land registries, so municipalities understand how to use their land and plan accordingly for urban expansion and revenue generation.
 By providing aerial images and training municipalities to use GIS and open source programs, Tetra Tech is accelerating the pace of change by increasing municipal revenue and creating efficiencies in providing construction licenses, increasing the tax base, and benefiting more people with improved public services.